Bimodal Camera Pose Prediction for Endoscopy

 \subsection{Bimodal distributions are more accurately learned with bimodal models}

-We previously observed how EndoSLAM performs if trained on two different datasets.
-Let us now observe how our bimodal method performs on real data.
-Our bimodal method trained on our dataset (orange) in Table \ref{tab:real} yields the smallest RTE and ATE in almost all cases.
-Unlike ES, our method yields a similar RTE for the forward and backward directions.
-Our model robustly predicts the trajectories in Figure \ref{fig:colmap_traj}.
-Especially in sequences (a), (b), and (f), where ES fails, our method accurately follows the withdrawal and even the subsequent insertion of the camera in the last case.
-Also, on the insertion sequences (d) and (e), the bimodal model predicts accurate trajectories.
+We have observed that the self-supervised baseline does not learn the bimodal pose distribution found in colonoscopies.
+In this section we show that supervised models are better suited to learn bimodal distributions especially when they employ a bimodal architecture.
+Table \ref{tab:real} reports how our supervised bimodal method performs on real data.
+Our bimodal method trained on our dataset (orange) yields the smallest RTE and ATE on almost all real sequences.
+ES trained on our data (red) yields the lowest ROT on $7/12$ scenes, however the lower rotation error fails to translate to a lower RTE, indicating that the method focuses on predicting accurate rotations at the expense of translations.
+As rotations are unimodaly distributed, EndoSLAM is better suited to learn them than translations.
+Unlike ES, our method yields a similar RTE for the forward and backward directions and robustly predicts the trajectories in Figure \ref{fig:colmap_traj}.
+Even in sequences (a), (b), and (f), where ES fails, our method accurately follows the withdrawal and in (f) also the subsequent insertion.
+The bimodal model also predicts accurate trajectories on the insertion sequences (d) and (e).